hoffm386/rails-review-brews-seattle-web-career-021819/README.md

 ### Getting Started

-* Make a Rails app called brews-crew
+- [x] Make a Rails app called brews-crew
-* Make a model Brew that has attributes `blend_name`, `origin`, `notes`, and `strength`.
+- [x] Make a model Brew that has attributes `blend_name`, `origin`, `notes`, and `strength`.
 The first three are strings, and `strength` is an integer
-* add 'faker' gem to Gemfile
+- [x] add 'faker' gem to Gemfile
-* create seed data
+- [x] create seed data

 ### Deliverables

 #### Brews Resource

-* route for '/brews' that displays all of your coffees as links to their show pages, with links to delete each brew
+- [x] route for '/brews' that displays all of your coffees as links to their show pages, with links to delete each brew
-* route to create a new brew
+- [x] route to create a new brew
-* route to edit a brew
+- [x] route to edit a brew
-* route to '/brews/strongest' find the brews with the highest strength
+- [x] route to '/brews/strongest' find the brews with the highest strength _(we didn't create a separate view for this, just routed to the `show` view for the brew with the highest strength)_

 #### Purchase Resource

 A purchase has one brew, and a brew has many purchases.
 A purchase also has a `customer_name`, which is a string, and a `price`, which is a float.

-* Make a model Purchase with the appropriate attributes
+- [x] Make a model Purchase with the appropriate attributes
-* route to create a new purchase
+- [x] route to create a new purchase
-* the new page should allow you to choose the brew that was purchased
+- [x] the new page should allow you to choose the brew that was purchased
-* route for '/purchases' that displays all of the purchases as links to their show pages
+- [x] route for '/purchases' that displays all of the purchases as links to their show pages
-* the show page should include a link to the brew that was purchased
+- [x] the show page should include a link to the brew that was purchased

 Now that you have created the purchase association:
-* the brew show page should display a list of all of the customers who have enjoyed that brew
+- [x] the brew show page should display a list of all of the customers who have enjoyed that brew

-- Bonus
+Bonus
-  * a brew name should be unique
+- [ ] a brew name should be unique _(to do this we would have added a validation in the Brew model)_
-  * a purchase should have a `size`, which should be small, medium, or large
+- [ ] a purchase should have a `size`, which should be small, medium, or large _(to do this we would have added a migration to change the schema for `purchases` and a validation in the Purchase model)_
-  * a purchase should have a `creamer_strength`, which should be light, regular, or none
+- [ ] a purchase should have a `creamer_strength`, which should be light, regular, or none _(to do this we would have added a migration to change the schema for `purchases` and a validation in the Purchase model)_
-  * a purchase should have `special_instructions`, which should be less than 140 characters
+- [ ] a purchase should have `special_instructions`, which should be less than 140 characters _(to do this we would have added a migration to change the schema for `purchases` and a validation in the Purchase model)_

 ## Faker Hint